webfarmer/decisionsai/README.md

    python start.py
    ```

-2. Interact with the assistant using voice commands or the chat interface.
+2. Interact with the assistant using voice commands or the chat interface (broken).

 ## Contributing